joewoo10/Election_Analysis/README.md

 # Election_Analysis
 ## Overview
-### A Colorado Board of Elections official has requested assistance with an election audit of the tabulated results from a U.S. Congressional precinct in Colorado.
-I’ve been tasked with reporting the following:
+### A Colorado Board of Elections official requested assistance with an election audit of the tabulated results from a U.S. Congressional precinct in Colorado.
+I was tasked with reporting the following:
 1. Calculate the total number of votes cast in the election.
 2. Provide a complete list of all candidates who received votes.
 3. Calculate the total number of votes each candidate received.